-While some of these supplements do exceed the recommended intake for selenium, they don’t approach harmful levels and they can be taken in a well balanced diet.
+While some of these supplements do exceed the recommended intake for selenium, they don’t approach harmful levels.
+They can be taken in a well-balanced diet.
 As always, though, make sure you speak to your doctor before making any changes to your nutrition or supplement regimen.

 2. Puspitasari IM, et al. Updates on clinical studies of selenium supplementation in radiotherapy.
 Radiat Oncol.
 2014 May 29;9:125.

 3. Cai X, et al. Selenium Exposure and Cancer Risk: An Updated Meta-analysis and Meta-regression.
 Sci Rep. 2016 Jan 20;6:19213.

 4. Steinbrenner H, et al. Dietary selenium in adjuvant therapy of viral and bacterial infections.
 Adv Nutr.
 2015 Jan 15;6(1):73-82.